michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0020.md

 - v: deplete of resources
 - v: make weak
 ### Family
-drain: drainage, drained, draining, drains+;drainage: drainages;drained: undrained
+- drain: drainage, drained, draining, drains+
+- drainage: drainages
+- drained: undrained
 ### Examples
 - The Michigan Association of Drain Commissioners says drain commissioners enforce laws related to flood protection, storm management and soil erosion.
 - So government-owned banks end up becoming politically focused weapons that are ineffective, and which drain money and resources from our community.